elastic/elastic-serverless-forwarder/docs/README-AWS.md

 ## Routing support for AWS Services Logs
 When using Elastic integrations, as a first step users should install appropriate [integration](https://docs.elastic.co/en/integrations) assets using the Kibana UI.
 This sets up appropriate pre-built dashboards, ingest node configurations, and other assets that help you get the most out of the data you ingest.
 The integrations use [data streams](https://www.elastic.co/guide/en/elasticsearch/reference/current/data-streams.html) with specific [naming conventions](https://www.elastic.co/blog/an-introduction-to-the-elastic-data-stream-naming-scheme) providing users with more granular controls and flexibility on managing the ingested data.

 For `S3 SQS Event Notifications input` the Lambda function supports automatic routing of several AWS service logs to the corresponding [integration](https://docs.elastic.co/en/integrations) [data streams](https://docs.elastic.co/en/integrations) for further processing and storage in the Elasticsearch cluster.
 It supports automatic routing of AWS CloudTrail (`aws.cloudtrail`), Amazon CloudWatch Logs (`aws.cloudwatch_logs`), Elastic Load Balancing(`aws.elb_logs`), AWS Network Firewall (`aws.firewall_logs`), Amazon VPC Flow (`aws.vpcflow`) & AWS Web Application Firewall (`aws.waf`) logs to corresponding default integrations data streams.
-Setting the `es_index_or_datastream_name` field in the configuration file is optional for this use case.
+Setting the `datastream` field in the configuration file is optional for this use case.

-For most of the other use cases, the user will need to set the `es_index_or_datastream_name` field in the configuration file to route the data to a specific data stream or an index.
+For most of the other use cases, the user will need to set the `datastream` field in the configuration file to route the data to a specific data stream or an index.
 This value should be set in the following use cases:
 - Users want to write the data to a specific index, alias or a custom data stream and not to the default integration data streams.
 This can help some users to use the existing Elasticsearch setup like index templates, ingest pipelines or dashboards that you may have already set up and may have developed a business process around it and don’t want to change it.
 - When using `Kinesis Data Stream`, `CloudWatch Logs subscription filter` or `Direct SQS message payload` input.
 Only `S3 SQS Event Notifications input` method supports automatic routing to default integrations data streams for several AWS services logs.
 - When using `S3 SQS Event Notifications input` but the log types is something other than AWS CloudTrail (`aws.cloudtrail`), Amazon CloudWatch Logs (`aws.cloudwatch_logs`), Elastic Load Balancing (`aws.elb_logs`), AWS Network Firewall (`aws.firewall_logs`), Amazon VPC Flow (`aws.vpcflow`) & AWS Web Application Firewall (`aws.waf`).

-If the `es_index_or_datastream_name` is not specified and it cannot be matched with any of the above AWS services then the dataset will be set to "generic" and the namespace to "default" pointing to the data stream name "logs-generic-default".
+If the `datastream` is not specified and it cannot be matched with any of the above AWS services then the dataset will be set to "generic" and the namespace to "default" pointing to the data stream name "logs-generic-default".

 ## Setting up S3 event notification to SQS
 In order to set up an S3 event notification to SQS please look at the official documentation: https://docs.aws.amazon.com/AmazonS3/latest/userguide/NotificationHowTo.html

 The event type to set up in the notification should be `s3:ObjectCreated:*`

-The Elastic Forwarder for Serverless Lambda needs to be provided extra IAM policies in order to access S3 and SQS resources in your account: please refer to [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies).
+The Elastic Serverless Forwarder Lambda needs to be provided extra IAM policies in order to access S3 and SQS resources in your account: please refer to [Lambda IAM permissions and policies](#lambda-iam-permissions-and-policies).

 ## Error handling
 There are two kind of errors that can happen during the execution of the Lambda: